Who can apply?

 Who will assess my idea?

 A jury of experts will evaluate and rate all submissions.
-You can find the jury of the first round here.
+You can find the jury of the second round here.

 By what criteria will my project be evaluated?